FDio/vpp/src/plugins/wireguard/README.md

 ## Overview
 This plugin is an implementation of [wireguard protocol](https://www.wireguard.com/) for VPP.
 It allows one to create secure VPN tunnels.
-This implementation is based on [wireguard-openbsd](https://git.zx2c4.com/wireguard-openbsd/), using the implementaiton of *ipip-tunnel*.
+This implementation is based on [wireguard-openbsd](https://git.zx2c4.com/wireguard-openbsd/).

 ## Crypto